wp-plugins/woocommerce-novalnet-gateway/readme.txt

 1. Go to http://www.novalnet.com and click on "Login" (top right).
 You are redirected straight to the login form.
 2. Inside the Novalnet administration area, choose the tab "Projects" and click on the respective shop in the list you created.
 3. Now choose the tab "Shop Parameters".
 4. Here you can find the necessary details to configure your WooCommerce plugin properly.
-These are vendor ID, tariff ID, product ID and payment access key.
+These are vendor ID, Authorization code, Tariff ID, product ID and payment access key.

 = Now you have all required details to finish setting up your WooCommerce-based shop!  =